Just what is a Tortie Point Siamese cat?

 Body: Off-white (magnolia)

-And the next time you see a Siamese Tortie Point cat, you'll be able to impress your friends with your new-found knowledge, both of cats, and genetics!
+And the next time you see a Siamese tortie point cat, you'll be able to impress your friends with your new-found knowledge, both of cats, and genetics!